Carlosedrm/Siemens_Ex6-Q9/README.md

 key n - Go to the next record
 re n - Then Read the next key value
 ```
-I belive that *re n* simply reads the next record and does nothing more so instead of doing two *re n* commands in a row, we need instead to go to the next record and then do the *re n* command.
+I believe that *re n* simply reads the next record and does nothing more so instead of doing two *re n* commands in a row, we need instead to go to the next record and then do the *re n* command.
 So we do the commands above instead of:

 ```
 key 10 - Here the user can input the value of the key he wants, in this case it's 10